By using this site, you agree to the Privacy Policy and Terms of Use.

 - Advertisement -

 Consequently, manual curing methods produce beans with complex aromatic profiles.
-The same bean can yield very different aromas depending on the curing schedule and environment.
+The same bean can yield very different aromas depending on the curing schedule and environment, showcasing the nuanced formation of vanillin.

 Synthetic vanillin: routes and industrial practice